shahidikram0701/ParallelProgrammingWithCUDA/Project/README.md

 * Demonstrating command of CUDA and optimization approaches by designing and implementing an optimized neural-network convolutional layer forward pass
 * Obtaining practical experience in analyzing and fine tuning CUDA kernels through the use of profiling tools like Nsight Systems (`nsys`) and Nsight-Compute (`nv-nsight-cu`)

-You will be working on this project individually.
-We will release the code for project milestones one at a time.

-*You are expected to adhere to University of Illinois academic integrity standards.
-Do not attempt to subvert any of the performance-measurement aspects of the final project.
-If you are unsure about whether something does not meet those guidelines, ask a member of the teaching staff.*

 ## Table of Contents

 * [Milestone 1: Rai Installation, CPU Convolution, Profiling](#milestone-1-rai-installation-cpu-convolution-profiling)